Independent School Teaching Fellows Program

 - The E.E.
 Ford Foundation’s Leadership Grant which will allow the program to continue to grow and support schools in the greater Philadelphia region.

-- The Lehr Fund for providing financial support and for embracing the mission of the program.
+- The Lehr Fund and the SNAVE Foundation for providing financial support and for embracing the mission of the program.

 - The Alumni Society of the William Penn Charter School for its financial support and its commitment to the mission of the program.

-- Our 2023-2024 partner schools: Community Partnership School, Friends' Central School, Holy Child School at Rosemont, Springside Chestnut Hill Academy, and William Penn Charter School.
+- Our partner schools: Community Partnership School, Friends' Central School, Agnes Irwin School, Springside Chestnut Hill Academy, and William Penn Charter School.

 - Members of the ISTF Advisory Board for being thought-partners, supporters, and valued advisors.